fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 ### Submitting exercises and earning credits ###

 Submit the exercises via the [submissions system](https://studies.cs.helsinki.fi/stats/) just like in the previous parts.
-Exercises in this part are submitted <i>to a [own course instance](https://studies.cs.helsinki.fi/stats/fs-containers)</i>.
+Exercises in this part are submitted <i>to its [own course instance](https://studies.cs.helsinki.fi/stats/fs-containers)</i>.

 Completing this part on containers will get you 1 credit.